Rachel Cohen-Kagan

 Rachel Cohen-Kagan (רחל כהן-כגן; 19 February 1888 - 15 October 1982) was a Zionist activist and Israeli politician, and one of only two women to sign the Israeli Declaration of Independence, alongside Golda Meir.

 Biography

 Rachel Lubarsky (later Cohen-Kagan) was born in the city of Odessa in the Russian Empire (today in Ukraine), Her father was one of the founders of the Lovers of Zion movement.
 Her father's occupation exposed her at an early age to the great Zionists and Jews of Odessa like Ahad Ha'am and Hayim Nahman Bialik.
 Cohen-Kagan attended university in her home city, and was also granted an honorary degree from the Hebrew University of Jerusalem.
-She immigrated to Mandatory Palestine in 1919 on board the ship Ruslan, and became involved in the Women's International Zionist Organization (WIZO).
+She immigrated to Mandatory Palestine in 1919 on board the ship Ruslan, along with the historian Joseph Klausner, the painter Yitzhak Frenkel and the architect Zeev Rechter. and became involved in the Women's International Zionist Organization (WIZO).